 As you can see, reward programs have come a long way from just punch cards and points programs.
 Since each brand and every customer segment is unique, the reward programs that connect them should mirror that diversity.

-It’s important to remember that this guide wasn’t created to disqualify certain businesses from using particular rewards programs, but rather to help prioritize the “must have” features for businesses appealing to specific customer segments.
-Rewards programs aren’t a one size fits all solution they’re a one of a kind solution that combines your industry, product, and customers to create value for everyone involved.
-So I guess the best kind of rewards program is the one that works for you!
+It’s important to remember that this guide wasn’t created to disqualify certain businesses from using particular rewards programs, but rather to help prioritize the “must-have” features for businesses appealing to specific customer segments.
+Rewards programs aren’t a one size fits all solution—they’re a one-of-a-kind solution that combines your industry, product, and customers to create value for everyone involved.
+So we guess the best kind of rewards program is the one that works for you!